ElmirDzaka/ECE5780Project/README.md

 mpu_struct->Ay = mpu_struct->Accel_Y / 16384.0;
 ```

 To read the data, we need to call these functions in the infinite while loop in the main.c function so that we continuously keep generating data.
-Once we do that, we can see something like the blow image in our AD2 device.
+Once we do that, we can see something like the below image in our AD2 device.

 <img width="300" alt="read values" src="https://user-images.githubusercontent.com/43626153/166521635-eb9770c8-9775-45fb-9cb3-08797ee0931f.png">